Berhalter’s U.S. team has won ‘all or nothing’ games before. Can they do it again?

 Turner remembered the speech clearly in an interview with The Athletic in 2022.

-“I think a lot of us were feeling like, ‘Holy s–’.
+“I think a lot of us were feeling (pressure).
 And he was basically like the calming influence for us,” Turner said. “‘Listen, it’s not as bad as you think.
 You guys are right there’. … It was like, ‘We got this’.
-Not like, ‘What the f– is wrong with all of you?’.”
+Not like, ‘What is wrong with all of you?’.”

 If the U.S. lost the game, it’s fair to say the program would have been scrambling, just three games into World Cup qualifying.
 Considering the failure of not making it to Russia in 2018, the pressure on the team would have been enormous.